jromero3/Multivagrant_Machine_with_Ansible/README.md

 # Instructions

-1) Download all the files inside this repository
+1) Download all the files inside this repository as a zip

-2) Save them inside a folder of your choice
+2) Extract the folder inside the zip to a directory of your choice

-3) Using Git Bash and the cd command, go inside the folder you saved all the files in
+3) Using Git Bash and the cd command, go inside the folder you extracted.
+Inside should be all the files and folders listed in the repository (check using 'ls -al' in Git Bash)

 4) Having Vagrant 2.2.5 installed on your computer, type the command "vagrant up" and wait for the set up to be complete